-1. Course Planning Overview
+1. Course Design Overview

 Current trends in course design are moving from teacher-centered approaches to more learner-centered approaches in order to foster deeper learning.
 Concurrently, there is a strong movement towards blended-style delivery formats.
 Traditional models of education have focused on inputs.
 Learner-centered, blended approaches focus on outputs; the knowledge, abilities, and competencies students have actually acquired.1